Where To Go in Singapore

 Singapore is expensive, especially eating out at restaurants and alcohol.
 To keep you food costs down just go to one of the local food stands (the hawker stalls) where you can get a good meal for a couple of dollars.

-This is the main hub of night life in Singapore.
+This is the main hub of night life, and a popular destination for tourists and those with TEFL jobs in the region.
 As I mentioned above alcohol is expensive in Singapore.
 But I don’t just mean a little bit expensive like in London, it’s eye-wateringly expensive.
 A beer can set you back as much as $20 SGD (£10 GBP/$15 USD/$20AUS).
 If you want to go out partying for a night I would strongly suggest some drinks in your hostel first.
 That will even still be expensive but a lot cheaper from a local store than in a bar.

 For some reason all the local stores stop selling beer at about 8/9pm in Singapore so plan in advance if you do want to have some beers in your hostel.